wakaspar/publify-debugging-lab/README.md

 The sort order of months in the Archive Sidebar is off, with January 2015 appearing directly above December 2015:

 ### Resolving the Issue
 Please fix each bug on its own branch (e.g. `fix_sidebar_styles`).

 When you're finished with a bug, create a pull request from your fork back to the main repo.

+> Before you push, make sure to run `rubocop` to lint your ruby code and ensure it meets the standards established by this project.

 <img width="1239" alt="example pull request" src="https://cloud.githubusercontent.com/assets/1489337/12763002/f2f3a6b6-c9a6-11e5-9e62-cff790c1a89a.png">

 > Make sure to reference the issue you are resolving!
+(You can even close an issue from inside your commit message!)

 ## Helpful Hints
 * Use **Rubber Duck Debugging** -- Make sure you understand the issue!